NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] figure out who's allowed to call xTaskCreate. centralize it.
 - [ ] Create a front panel UI (assignee: wembly :)
+  - [ ] make the touch target for the settings back button bigger...
   - [ ] fatal error handler to display the stack trace before crashing
     - will require support from picolog. make sure picolog prevents the crashed task from proceeding, and has a watchdog or something to finish crashing the device if the fatal error handler doesn't finish in time.
   - [ ] runtime stats / logging screen